Our mission is to promote physical and mental health

 Once you have chosen a class, you should check out the FAQ section below to learn the answers to the most commonly asked questions about attending our yoga classes.
 If you have any other questions, don’t hesitate to Contact Us.

 Now you’re ready to come to our studio for your yoga experience!
-YOU DO NOT NEED TO CALL IN ADVANCE OR PRE-REGISTER.
+It maybe be best if you call ahead, (407) 319-4442, HOWEVER YOU DO NOT NEED TO CALL IN ADVANCE OR PRE-REGISTER.
 Simply arrive at class a few minutes before start time.

 Let your teacher know that you are new to the studio or to yoga.
 Please tell the teacher if you are pregnant.
 Also mention if you have serious health problems such as high blood pressure or if you have an injury.